imperva/terraform-provider-incapsula/website/docs/r/domain.html.markdown

 These domains are protected by Imperva and share the website settings and configuration of the onboarded website.
 Legitimate traffic for all verified domains is allowed.

 Note:
-This resource is designed to work with sites represented by the "incapsula_site_v3" resource, and cannot be used together in the same configuration with the "incapsula_site_domain_configuration" resource.
+This resource applies only to sites managed by the incapsula_site_v3 resource. for sites managed by the incapsula_site resouce, please use the incapsula_site_domain_configuration resource instead.
 Adding an apex domain without its corresponding www subdomain is not supported.

 ## Example Usage